-Allahabad HC bans publication of photos of women bathing in Kumbh Mela
+Allahabad HC prohibits media from publishing photos of women bathing at Kumbh Mela

-Allahabad, Feb 9: Allahabad High Court has directed that no photographs of women taking a bath/dip in the 'Mela' area are to be published by the print or visual media.
+Allahabad, Feb 9: Allahabad High Court has directed that no photographs of women taking a bath/dip in the 'Mela' area to be published by the print or visual media.
 If any publication is done, an action shall be taken against the publisher by the Court.

 According to reports, the petition was filed by advocate Asim Kumar seeking ban on photographs in bathing spots.
 The Bench of Justice PKS Baghel and Justice Pankaj Bhatia have expressed displeasure over photography and videography on bathing ghats in Kumbh Mela premises.